spirit986/external-storage/README.md

-Testing the NFS Provisioner with this fork at my personal Kubernettes setup.
+Testing the [NFS Provisioner](https://github.com/spirit986/external-storage/tree/master/nfs) with this fork at my personal Kubernettes setup, in order to provide automated NFS Volumes for the pods.

 Although many of these recipes still work, this repo is now deprecated, moving work to https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner, come join us there !